pypy/pypy/pypy/doc/windows.rst

 * set the `CC` environment variable to compiler exe to be used, for a different version of MSVC `SET CC=cl.exe`.

-**Note:** The RPython translator does currently not support 64 bit Python, and translation will fail in this case.
+**Note:** The RPython translator requires a special 64 bit Python, see below

 Python and a C compiler are all you need to build pypy, but it will miss some modules that relies on third-party libraries.
 See below how to get